How to Sell Your House Privately in Pretoria (2026 Guide) | Pretoria Transfer Guide - pretoriatransferguide.co.za

 • Confirms the buyer receives clean, unencumbered title

 While the conveyancer acts on the seller's instruction in a private sale, they are required to act professionally and in accordance with the law.
 Importantly, they do not provide legal advice to either party about the terms of the sale — each party should obtain their own legal advice before signing the OTP.
+Read more about who appoints the conveyancer and why it matters.

 Common Pitfalls to Avoid